 Infringements of the OII's and the University's codes of conduct may lead to disciplinary action.
-Student discipline is the responsibility of the Proctors' Office and full details are given at: https://academic.web.ox.ac.uk/student-conduct.
+Student discipline is the responsibility of the Proctors' Office and full details are given at: https://academic.web.ox.ac.uk/student-conduct-0.
 Sanctions include removal from the register of graduate students and fines.

-8.2 Residence requirements
+8.2.
+Residence requirements

 Full-time students are normally required by the University's regulations to be in residence in Oxford during term time.
 That means a commitment to be in Oxford for at least the full eight weeks of all three terms of the academic year.
-The dates of full term can be found at https://www.ox.ac.uk/about/facts-and-figures/dates-of-term and in the front of the Examination Regulations.
+The dates of full term can be found be consulted on the Oxford Student website.

-MSc students are potentially required to sit written examinations in Trinity term depending on what option papers are chosen.
-MSc students will need to submit their thesis by 1st August (or the nearest subsequent working day if this falls at the weekend) although this may be done remotely, but will also need to be available to return to Oxford in late August or September in the event of being called back for viva voce.
+MSc Social Science of the Internet students are required to sit in-person examinations in 0th week of Hilary Term and thus must also normally be resident in Oxford at these times.
+MSc students will need to submit their thesis by noon of the weekday on or nearest to the 1st of August (although this may be done remotely), but they will also need to be available to return to Oxford in late August or September in the event of being called back for viva voce.

-8.3 Suspension of status as a postgraduate student
+8.3.
+Suspension of status as a postgraduate student